-- Weekly Backpack Communication folder This is information from your child's teacher regarding classroom academics, upcoming field trips, homework and/or classroom activities - ParentSquare Communication School-to-Family communication will be delivered in a timely manner via ParentSquare (email, text and/or app).
+- ParentSquare Communication School-to-Family communication will be delivered in a timely manner via ParentSquare (email, text and/or app).
 These notifications are generally sent for information that is more immediate in nature such as reminders of upcoming activities or programs, changes in time or location of various athletic events and school closures due to weather or emergencies.
 Please be sure you keep the office informed of any email or phone number changes. - MRCS website www.mrcserie.org.
 Our website contains the school calendar of events, information on programs, activities and policy information.
 The office updates the website on a regular basis.